Henry Paul (singer): Early life

 Henry Paul was born in Kingston, New York, and lived on a farm in nearby Hurley, but when his father and mother divorced, Paul, his sisters Anselma and Helen, and his mother moved to Temple Terrace, a suburb of Tampa, Florida, as a young boy.
-At the age of 17, he played his first music gigs at High School folk festivals and playing at the 18th String Coffee House and Music Emporium in Tampa, and by 1969, he had moved back north to Greenwich Village, New York, to pursue a career in music.
+At the age of 17, he played his first music gigs at high school folk festivals and playing at the 18th String Coffee House and Music Emporium in Tampa.
+By 1969, he had moved back north to Greenwich Village, New York, to pursue a career in music.
 While living in New York, Paul retraced the footsteps of his hero Bob Dylan and played on the streets to make a living while cutting demos for Epic Records.
 With an invitation to play a concert in his hometown, he returned to Tampa in 1971.
 There, Paul and Jim Fish formed the country rock group Sienna with future Outlaw members Monte Yoho and Frank O'Keefe.